maxitg/SetReplace/README.md

    9}, {6, 4, 8}, {5, 12, 1}, {12, 8, 10}, {8, 5, 4}}}
 ```

-Each edge in `"AtomLists"` has properties which are storied in other lists of the evolution object:
+Each edge in `"AtomLists"` has properties which are stored in other lists of the evolution object:
 * `"CreatorEvents"` shows which event (aka replacement) (referenced by its index) has this edge as one of its outputs.
 * `"DestroyerEvents"` shows which event has this edge as an input.
-Note that even though multiple matches could be possible that involve a particular edge, in the current implementation only one of these matches will be used (see `"EventOrderingFunction"` option on how to control which match to use).
+Note that even though multiple matches could be possible that involve a particular edge, in the current implementation, only one of these matches is used (see `"EventOrderingFunction"` option on how to control which match to use).
 * `"Generations"` shows how many layers of predecessors a given edge has.
 * `"Rules"` is an exact copy of the `WolframModel` input.
 * `"MaxCompleteGenerations"` shows the largest generation in which no matches are possible that only involve expressions of this or earlier generations.
 In this particular case, it is the same as the largest generation of any edge, but it might be different if a more elaborate [step specification](#step-limiters) is used.